-Confused with which wallet to use?
+Confused about which wallet to use?
 Check out the "Which wallet to use?" guide.

-The Loki cryptocurrency can be mined using the CryptoNight Heavy hashing algorithm, which is designed to be ASIC Resistant.
+The Loki cryptocurrency can be mined using the RandomXL algorithm.

 To learn more about mining, click here.

 Loki utilises a network of Service Nodes which are paid to propagate the blockchain and process transactions.
-Service Nodes require a collateral of Loki to be active, and this creates a built-in market-based Sybil resistance by forcing actors to incur a large cost in attempting any form of temporal analysis on the network.
+Service Nodes require a collateral of Loki to be active, and this gives the Loki network built-in market-based Sybil resistance by forcing actors to incur a large cost in order to attempt any form of temporal analysis on the network.

-In addition, by rewarding the Service Nodes, the Service Nodes can be leveraged to maintain the Lokinet by routing traffic, and the Loki Services by handling special off-chain activities, as seen in the Loki Messenger.
+In addition, because Service Nodes are rewarded for staying active on the network, they can be leveraged to maintain the Lokinet by routing traffic.
+Service Nodes are also leveraged to maintain the Loki Services by handling special off-chain activities, as seen in the case of Loki Messenger.

 To learn more about Service Nodes, click here.

 SNApps are traditional web applications that sit inside Lokinet and are hidden from the rest of the internet.
-The host’s IP is never revealed, therefore SNApps provide great protection for the development of censorship resistant social media, marketplaces, information sharing sites, and other apps that depend on user and server anonymity.
+The host’s IP is never revealed, so SNApps provide excellent protection for the development of censorship resistant social media, marketplaces, information sharing sites, and other apps that depend on user and server anonymity.

 To learn more about Lokinet, click here.

-Loki Services are back-end user-facing applications, such as the Loki Messenger and Blink.
-Off-chain networking and/or storage activities for these services are handled by swarms, groups of Service Nodes, who query each other to enforce each other's honesty.
-This creates a trustless environment where no centralised leader can enforce censorship on any of the off-chain activities conducted on the Loki Network.
+Loki Services are back-end user-facing applications, such as Loki Messenger and Blink.
+Off-chain networking and/or storage activities for these services are handled by swarms, groups of Service Nodes who query each other to enforce each other's honesty.
+This creates a trustless environment where no centralised leader can enforce censorship on any of the off-chain activities being conducted on the Loki Network.

 To learn more about Loki Services, click here.

-If you have a question, chances are other developers/community members have asked it.
+If you have a question, chances are other developers or community members have asked it.

 Check out our "Frequently Asked Questions" page.
-If the information you are looking for is not there, please join one of our community chat groups, such as our telegram or discord channel, and ask one of our community managers.
+If the information you are looking for is not there, please join one of our community chat groups, such as our Telegram group or Discord channel, and ask one of our community managers.